chanvireak/maththings/README.md

 ## To-Do

+- [ ] Clean up the code and add comments
 - [ ] Review and improve hint
 - [ ] Add image to each hint
 - [ ] Improve responsive design